hannahpatellis/scara/README.md

 ScARA can interface with theoretically anything with an API.

-*~~*
+---

 I've been developing this for my current house and what it offers, but in the future I plan to expand it more for more flexibility and fun.

 Future plans:
-	•	Get it to actually work
+	* Get it to actually work
-	•	Make some videos about it
+	* Make some videos about it
-	•	Control a Sensi Thermostat via a Wink Hub and Wink's API
+	* Control a Sensi Thermostat via a Wink Hub and Wink's API
-	•	Install a small camera on each Panel and have it record security footage based on Almond "Modes"
+	* Install a small camera on each Panel and have it record security footage based on Almond "Modes"
-	•	Add on a voice command system based on the Amazon Alexa API
+	* Add on a voice command system based on the Amazon Alexa API

-*~~*

-If you have suggestions, found bugs, want to help, send me an e-mail!
-If you want to see this project go further, you can also think about donating: paypal.me/hannahpatellis
+---

+ScARA lives on as ScARA 2 • go.hannahap.com/scara

-Hannah A. Patellis
+Copyright 2017 Hannah Alexandria Patellis hannahpatellis@outlook.com • @hannahpatellis
-hannahap.com
-go.hannahap.com/scara
-hannahpatellis@outlook.com
-@hannahpatellis

-Updated 3 Nov 2016
+`Updated 3 Nov 2016`